SageTendo/NYAA-PL/README.md

-# nyaa-compiler
+# nyaa-interpreter
 Let's see where this goes

-Journey to building a compiler for Nyaa programming language
+Journey to building a toy programming language called Nyaa.
+NB: This is not a compiler!